conduitio-labs/conduit-connector-db2/README.md

 | `CONDUIT_TRACKING_CREATED_DATE` | Date when the event was added to the tacking table.  |

 The connector saves  information about update, delete, insert `table` operations inside tracking table.
-For example if user inserts new row into `table` connector saves all new columns values inside tracking table
+For example if user inserts new row into `table` connector will save all new columns values inside tracking table
 with `CONDUIT_OPERATION_TYPE` = `insert`

 Triggers have name pattern `CONDUIT_TRIGGER_{{operation_type}}_{{table}}`.